Episteme

+Personification of Episteme in Celsus Library in Ephesus, Turkey (modern copy).

 In philosophy, episteme (ἐπιστήμη; épistème) is knowledge or understanding.
-The term epistemology (the branch of philosophy concerning knowledge) is derived from episteme.
+The term epistemology, a branch of philosophy concerning knowledge, is derived from episteme.

 History

-Personification of Episteme in Celsus Library in Ephesus, Turkey.

 Plato

 Plato, following Xenophanes, contrasts episteme with doxa: common belief or opinion.
 The term episteme is also distinguished from techne: a craft or applied practice.
 In the Protagoras, Plato's Socrates notes that nous and episteme are prerequisites for prudence (phronesis).

 Aristotle

 Aristotle distinguished between five virtues of thought: technê, epistêmê, phronêsis, sophia, and nous, with techne translating as "craft" or "art" and episteme as "knowledge".
 A full account of epistêmê is given in Posterior Analytics, where Aristotle argues that knowledge of necessary, rather than contingent, truths regarding causation is foundational for episteme.
 To emphasize the necessity, he uses geometry.
-Notably, Aristotle uses the notion of cause (aitia) in a broader sense than contemporary thought.
+Aristotle uses the notion of cause (aitia) in a broader sense than contemporary thought.
 For example, understanding how geometrical axioms lead to a theorem about properties of triangles counts as understanding the cause of the proven property of the right triangle.
 As a result, episteme is a virtue of thought that deals with what cannot be otherwise, while techne and phronesis deal with what is contingent.